Skip to content

 Composts and manures derived from animals fed GMO feeds are not included in this standard.

-1.1.6 The use of pesticides containing GMOs or their derivatives must not be used on crops or range/pasture land used for feeding and raising livestock that will produce CNGMO meat, milk or eggs or on land that will produce crops used in a CNGMO product.
+2.1.5 The use of pesticides containing GMOs or their derivatives must not be used on crops or range/pastureland used for feeding and raising livestock that will produce CNGMO meat, milk or eggs or on land that will produce crops used in a CNGMO product.

 Note: An example of a GMO pesticide is modified Bacillus thuringiensis.